Epiisteme/awesome-hyperledger-fabric/CONCEPTS.md

 - If you have access to your organization admin's private key and certificate, You can use these to load an identity to a Wallet.
 - You can now use this admin identity to connect to the org CA and request to register and enroll more users as required.
 - An identity object can be created from the credentials supplied to you by your administrator or certificate authority

+## On Adminstrator Users
+- you have to distinguish a CA administrator from a organization administrator.
+- You first enroll the CA administrator, otherwise you cannot register identities.
+- An organization admin is simply an identity with role admin for the organization.